 The Antigonish Review

-“What we don’t think of packing” is an original collection of poems filled with exotic landscapes and moving portraits.
+[The winning manuscript] is an original collection of poems filled with exotic landscapes and moving portraits.
 The poet takes us on unexpected journeys to unusual situations, using scientific, mathematical, musical, and literary metaphors… The poet creates poems woven with subtle arguments and brings the reader surprising, at times breathtaking, connections, writing from the unusual angles of fireflies, geodomes, x-rays.
 Satirical and humourous poems balance serious poems.
 Through a consciousness that we often ignore, the poet illuminates life in highly original ways.
-In “What We Don’t Think of Packing” the reader is challenged to enter different realities and to explore these through the unfolding of possibilities.
+In [the winning manuscript] the reader is challenged to enter different realities and to explore these through the unfolding of possibilities.

 Judge of the Alfred G. Bailey Award